dan-fritchman/Thesis/content.md

 Tetris, in contrast, takes the approach of digital PnR: it is agnostic about the source of primitive-level layouts.
 In the digital flow, standard cells are commonly generated "the analog way"; PnR operates solely on their abstract layouts, commonly provided as LEF.
 Tetris similarly separates the production of primitive-level cells and module-level combinations thereof.

-- Placement isnt so bad
-- Routing is abjectly awful
-- Theres a lotta analog constraints
-- Hdl21 is a great place to store all that metadata
+---

-The relatively sad state of analog layout production does offer Think of a typical design feedback loop:
+The (relatively sad) state of analog layout production does offer considerable opportunity, and considerable low-hanging fruit.
+Consider a typical design feedback loop:

 1. A designer produces a schematic-level circuit, generally iteratively through a simulation-based feedback process.
 2. Once satisfied, the schematic is (manually) hardened into layout.
 This may be done by the same designer as performed step 1 (typical for broke grad students), or may entail a handoff to a dedicated layout-design specialist (more common for pros).
 The layout is completed to some level of desired quality, generally including successful layout vs schematic (LVS) checks which enable layout extraction.